NCAR/esds/posts/2021/geocat-comp-tutorial.md

 The NCAR/UCAR virtual Python Tutorial Seminar Series continues highlighting the functionality developed by NCAR's GeoCAT team with `GeoCAT-comp` on **September 8th at 1 PM Mountain Daylight Time** led by Alea Kootz.

-The content for the GeoCAT-Viz tutorial is hosted on Alea's [GeoCAT-COMP Tutorial Repository](XXX).
+The content for the GeoCAT-Viz tutorial is hosted on Alea's [GeoCAT-COMP Tutorial Repository](https://github.com/pilotchute/geocat_comp_tutorial).

 ## Preparation

-- Clone the repository with `git clone XXX`
+- Clone the repository with `git clone https://github.com/pilotchute/geocat_comp_tutorial`

-- Create a conda environment from the `environment.yml` by first navigating into the repository with `cd geocat-comp-tutorial` and then running `conda env create -f environment.yml`
+- Create a conda environment from the `environment.yml` by first navigating into the repository with `cd geocat_comp_tutorial` and then running `conda env create -f environment.yml`

-- Activate the environment by running `conda activate geocat-comp-tutorial`
+- Activate the environment by running `conda activate geocat-comp_tutorial`

 - Launch JupyterLab by running `jupyter lab`.